mossbanay/Psychology-3-4/Notes/U3AOS2.md

 Craik and Lockhart's levels of processing theory model of memory suggests that long-term memory is not a single store in which all information can be recalled equally well, but instead that some memories can be retrieved easier than others as a result of being more **deeply encoded**.
 Memory storage in other words is a **continuous dimension** in which memories are **encoded related to the ease of retrieval**.

-Although memories are stored in a continuous dimension, the study design seperates memories into three general levels of encoding: shallow, moderate and deep.
+Although memories are stored in a continuous dimension, the study design separates memories into three general levels of encoding: shallow, moderate and deep.

 Shallow memories are typically encoded based on their appearance or **structural encoding**.
 Examples relating to words are, "is the word written in uppercase", "does the word contain two consecutive o's".
 Shallow memories are typically **recalled the worst** out of all levels of encoding.